 Despite their lush appearance, natural coral reefs are extremely nutrient-poor environments.
+Not likely to be able to grow too much bad algae.
 Corals everywhere should be just fine with that, since it means less pressure to compete for space with benthic (that is, growing on the sea floor) microalgae.
 Planktonic microalgae, on the other hand, are predictably delivered to the reef from adjacent, comparatively fertile open ocean waters each day via the tides.
 These algae—the phytoplankton—can serve as an excellent nutritional supplement for corals and other filter-feeding reef dwellers.
 Until these incoming phytoplankton are captured and consumed by the hungry corals, they scavenge whatever nutrients they can from the infertile reef waters, effectively competing with the resident benthic algae that the corals so hate.
 Though there’s usually not much of it to be found over a characteristically crystal-clear reef, corals can really benefit from the stuff.

 There are just about as many solutions for algal fouling than there are causes of it.
 Some of the remedies are themselves potentially destructive (algicides, for example) and should thusly be avoided.
 UV or ozone sterilization techniques are a little better but nevertheless have their own drawbacks; they are indiscriminate, killing all passing microbes, both good and bad.
 That, and they don’t even address the core issue: nutrient level imbalances.

 A growing number of hobbyists are coming to recognize the benefits of biocontrol.
 This involves using certain types of organisms to control or eliminate other types of organisms.
 These creatures might exert their influence through a few different kinds of actions.
 This might include herbivory, where certain invertebrates (e.g. snails) are added for the primary purpose of consuming nuisance algae.